jcook0/rblx-player-platform-detector/README.md

 # RBLX-Player-Platform-Detector
-A simple way to detect a player's platform type.
+A simple way to detect a player's platform type on ROBLOX.